amantina05/Node-Shopping-Cart/README.md

 ## Project Summary
 In this project we will cover how to use sessions, middleware, and url parameters by creating a shopping cart.
 We will do this by making an `express` server that stores a user's shopping cart on their session and have endpoints that can `update`, `delete`, and `read` items from their shopping cart.
 We'll test these endpoints using postman.

+## Setup

+Before getting started with this repository run `npm install` when in the root of the project.

 ## Step 1

 ### Summary

 In this step we will install and require `express-session` to use with our express application.

 ### Instructions

 In the root of the project run `npm install --save express-session`.
 After installing it, open `index.js` and on line 2 require the express-session package.

 ### Solution